atanunq/viuer/README.md

 Code Relay:

+Task #11:
+Complete sixel::check_sixel_support
+Check for sixel compatibility in the main print method.
+If that is the case, call SixelPrinter, which lives in sixel.rs and implements the Printer trait.
+- Look at the terminal requirements for libsixel https://github.com/saitoha/libsixel#terminal-requirements

+- This comment on mintty claims "one can detect SIXEL capability using an escape sequence" https://github.com/mintty/mintty/issues/866#issuecomment-482781112.
+Find out what that escape sequence is

 Task #10:
 Complete sixel::check_sixel_support
 Check for sixel compatibility in the main print method.
 If that is the case, call SixelPrinter, which lives in sixel.rs and implements the Printer trait.